 While it's true that you may not forget the basics of balancing (head up, looking ahead with arms relaxed and back straight), if you haven't ridden since you were a child, you might need a refresher on some of the essentials such as how to use the brakes correctly (both at the same time and gently), how to set off pedalling (with one pedal in the 2 o'clock position and one leg firmly planted on the ground), and even what clothes are most suitable (loose fitting layers that won't get caught on the chain, strong flat shoes as a minimum and, ideally, a pair of padded gloves as well).

 Make them as comfortable as you can

-Of course, having the right gear won't necessarily make the bike itself comfortable to ride so check that they can reach the brake levers easily, sit on the saddle with both feet reaching the ground and, most importantly, position their rear towards the back of the saddle, which helps with the centre of gravity and hence balance, and should also be more comfortable.
+Of course, having the right gear won't necessarily make the bike itself comfortable to ride so check that they can reach the brake levers easily, sit on the saddle with both feet reaching the ground and, most importantly, position their rear towards the back of the saddle, which helps with balance, and should also be more comfortable.
 If they experience any discomfort, try adjusting the saddle position forward or backwards or up or down slightly.
 Ultimately, they may just need a different bike or saddle or to add extra layers of clothing such as padded shorts.